achmaddoli/Motorcycle-Rental-Monitoring-System/README.md

 ---

 ## 📌 Project Overview
-An end-to-end IoT system designed to solve real-world security and operational challenges in motorcycle rentals, combining real-time monitoring with automated control mechanisms.
+An end-to-end IoT system designed to solve real-world security and operational challenges in motorcycle rentals by combining real-time tracking, polygon geofencing, automated alerts, and remote vehicle control.

 ---